darkbatcher/picobat-www/download.md

 $ make config
 ````````````````````````

-This script prepares the make suite before compiling Dos9, beware this command
+This script prepares the make suite before compiling Picobat, beware this command
 may take a little while to complete as Windows is quite slow.
 Note that if
 some errors occurs, you may need to run it twice, sadly.

 Now the build as been successfully prepared, you have basically two options:

 - Either specifying some options to toggle in or out some specific features
-  of Dos9.
-As of 218.2, Dos9 provides 4 options that can be switched on and
+  of Picobat.
+As of 218.2, Picobat provides 4 options that can be switched on and
   of using either `use-option` or `no-option` :

 	- `libcu8` : Enables native support of utf-8 (disabled by default).
 	- `nls` : Enables internationalization (enabled by default).
 	- `console` : Enables visual console features (enabled by default).
-	- `cmdlycorrect` : Disable Dos9 extensions conflicting with cmd's
+	- `cmdlycorrect` : Disable Picobat extensions conflicting with cmd's
 		batch dialect
     - `modules` : Enables modules support (enabled by default).